alifar76/stats-tests/README.md

 We decided that a median-based, non-parametric significance test would be the most appropriate way to compare the two distributions, because of the large amount of variance in the distributions.

-When we use our Wilcoxon Rank Sum Test, we find that there is not a statistically significant difference between the two distributions after we remove the $215 profiles.
+When we use our Wilcoxon Rank Sum Test, we don't have enough evidence to say that the two distributions are different after we remove the $215 profiles.

 ####Is it valid to remove the $215 profiles?